Medical Marijuana For Tourette's Patients In Arkansas

 In 2003, the Journal of Neuropsychiatry and Clinical Neuroscience published a study on the influence of marijuana on patients with TS.
 As it turned out, cannabis managed to quiet both motor tics and undesired vocal outbursts.

-More interestingly, according to research published in Behavioural Neurology, THC shows promise for treating symptoms of Tourette’s Syndrome in adults, especially those who are resistant to traditional treatment options.
+More interestingly, according to research published in Behavioral Neurology, THC shows promise for treating symptoms of Tourette’s Syndrome in adults, especially those who are resistant to traditional treatment options.

 To top it off, let’s not forget that different cannabis strains come with a range of calming effects that are helpful for those who struggle with sleeplessness, anger, obsessiveness, or anxiety - all of which accompany Tourette’s Syndrome.
 Both CBD and THC marijuana strains may relieve symptoms of TS depending on the individual case.